laumonfort/laumonfort/README.md

 # 💫 About Me:

 ✨ I'm a software developer who loves collaborative culture.
+I enjoy sharing knowledge in developer communities. 🍏 Swift is my first language.
+Although I'm always open to explore new technologies to obtain better results.
+I love learning about UX and various areas to complement my knowledge.
+As for me, I'm an Open-source contributor who enjoys nature, cultural activities, and chocolate.

-I enjoy sharing knowledge in developer communities.
-In addition, my university studies and ten years of work experience in digital marketing and the communications field, helped me identify and anticipate customer needs, and have attention to detail.<br><br>📲 I believe software development can improve the quality of life.
-That's why I'm currently working on a collaborative project for a non-profit association.
-I take a creative look at any technical challenge.<br><br>🌱 Oriented to help people improve their lives through technology, I realize the importance of clean code that facilitates teamwork .<br><br>📫 How to contact me: l.monfortgomez@gmail, https://www.linkedin.com/in/lmonfort/
+In formal terms, my university studies and ten years of work experience in digital marketing and the communications field, helped me identify and anticipate customer needs, and have attention to detail.<br><br>📲 I believe software development can improve the quality of life.
+That's why I'm currently working on a collaborative project for a non-profit association. <br><br>🌱 Oriented to help people improve their lives through technology, I realize the importance of clean code that facilitates teamwork.<br><br>📫 How to contact me: l.monfortgomez@gmail, https://www.linkedin.com/in/lmonfort/

 # 💻 Tech Stack: